 - Comply with the Binding Corporate Rules (BCR) approved by the competent authorities.

-- Ensure that those third-party companies comply with the Privacy Protection Framework between US Privacy Shield and the EU and are registered as such in the American administration, fulfilling the Privacy Protection Principles related with the collection, use and storage of personal information transferred from the European Union to the United States.
+- Ensure that those third-party companies comply with the Privacy Protection Framework between US Privacy Shield and the EU and are registered as such in the American administration, fulfilling the Privacy Protection Principles related to the collection, use, and storage of personal information transferred from the European Union to the United States.

 Lastly, we may send your personal information to the local authorities if required to do so by law as part of an investigation and in accordance with the applicable legislation.

-V. How long do we keep your personal data for?
+V. How long do we keep your personal data?

-We only keep your Personal Data for the time necessary to fulfil the purpose we are processing your Personal Data for, to satisfy your needs or to fulfil our legal obligations.
+We only keep your Personal Data for the time necessary to fulfill the purpose we are processing your Personal Data for, to satisfy your needs, or to fulfill our legal obligations.